jacliu7/Lab-Scale-Geothermal/README.md

 Testing whether a small ground-loop cooling setup actually helps with the thermal load of a Raspberry Pi running local LLM inference, compared to no cooling and a plain fan.
 This repo is the test scripts and the trial data behind the paper.

-You can read the paper here: (link goes here).
+Paper link (manuscript in preparation for journal submission):
+Website for more information: [https://earthheat.org/products/geothermal_lab_demo.html#testing-demo](url)

 Basic approach: step a Pi from idle to full inference load under each cooling condition, fit an RC thermal model to how the temperature responds